How to get the best video quality

 Note: Streaming in a higher video quality uses more data and may use more energy.
 See How to control how much data Netflix uses.

-If you've followed all of the steps and still aren't getting the video quality you think you should contact your device manufacturer.
+If you've followed all of the steps and still aren't getting the video quality you think you should, contact your device manufacturer.

 Related Articles